allthroughthenight/allthroughthenight.github.io/_posts/2021-01-01-what-i-learned-this-year.md

 [Docker for Windows won't run if you have the Razer Synapse driver management tool running](https://threadreaderapp.com/thread/1229641258370355200.html): Both applications lock the wrong system-wide global check to ensure that only one instance of an application runs, but then neither of them can run at the same time.

-[extra line breaks on event description](https://support.google.com/calendar/thread/29336031?hl=en): An explination as to why I always have to use Notepad to normalize new lines whenever I edit events on Google Calendar.
+[extra line breaks on event description](https://support.google.com/calendar/thread/29336031?hl=en): An explanation as to why I always have to use Notepad to normalize new lines whenever I edit events on Google Calendar.

 [elsamuko/Shirt-without-Stripes](https://github.com/elsamuko/Shirt-without-Stripes): A collection of incorrect search result when queried with "shirts without stripes".